Lilpri

 Hime Chen!
 Otogi Chikku Idol Lilpri (ひめチェン！おとぎちっくアイドル リルぷりっ, Hime Chen!
-Otogi Chikku Aidoru Rirupuri), also known as Lilpri (リルぷりっ, Rirupuri), is a Japanese shōjo anime directed by Makoto Moriwaki.
+Otogi Chikku Aidoru Rirupuri), also known as Lilpri (リルぷりっ, Rirupuri), is a Japanese anime television series directed by Makoto Moriwaki.
 It was adapted from the Sega arcade game of the same name.
 It was also adapted into two manga series by Mai Jinna.

 Plot

 Ringo Yukimori was walking with her mom and finds a bookstore selling three fairy tale books, Snow White, Cinderella, and The Tale of Princess Kaguya.
 Ringo herself finds the books disappearing.
 The reason why the books are disappearing happens to be is that Fairyland is trouble because the princesses are missing and their respective worlds are disappearing, causing a ripple effect on Earth where their stories are popular.
 The Queen of Fairyland sends three Ma-Pets, Sei, Dai, and Ryouku with magic gems to give three girls and transform them into the "Princess Idols" who sings songs to collect Happiness Tones.
-Later that day, Ringo's family was selling Apple pies, Ringo went walking to give apple pies, then she got ran over a flock of people and it brought her to Wish's concert entrances.
+Later that day, Ringo's family was selling Apple pies, Ringo went walking to give apple pies, then she got run over a flock of people and it brought her to Wish's concert entrances.
 Ringo meets Leila Takashiro and Natsuki Sasashara at the concert entrances.
 Finally, the Ma-Pets founded their respective princesses and gave them the Magic gem which became bracelets and transforms the young girls into older female popstars.
 When they accidentally debuted the concert, the three girls were known as "Lil' Pri".
 Now, they must use their songs to draw and collect Happiness Tones from humans in order to restore Fairyland.